-FACTBOX-The Biden Cabinet: President-elect begins to build a team
+Factbox-The Biden Cabinet: President-elect begins to build a team

 OFFICE OF MANAGEMENT AND BUDGET: NEERA TANDEN

-Tanden, president of the progressive Center for American Progress think tank, helped the administration of former President Barack Obama create the Affordable Care Act, the sweeping healthcare overhaul that was one of his central accomplishments and whose demolition became a goal for Republicans.
+Tanden, president of the progressive Center for American Progress think tank, helped the Obama administration create the Affordable Care Act, the sweeping healthcare overhaul that was one of his central accomplishments and whose demolition became a goal for Republicans.

 COUNCIL OF ECONOMIC ADVISERS CHAIR: CECILIA ROUSE